 There are all sorts of new and impressive analytical tools that can help one read and digest data.
 One tool/technique that works is social listening, a way of aggregating consumer sentiment from across various social levers to glean a greater understanding.

-By using a social listening tool to help (which can be cheap or not depending on who you choose), you’ll be able to:
+By using a social listening tool to help (which can be inexpensive or not depending on who you choose), you’ll be able to:

 - Track performance of your posts and social media mentions of your company — as well as your competitors — so you can benchmark against them.